Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Further Implementation Details

 The $reh\text{-}extend$ and $RePR\text{-}extend$ conditions learn the extended sequence of tasks with either rehearsal or RePR.
 In these conditions we standardise the short-term DQN's Q-values when they are being taught to the long-term DQN.
 This was beneficial because it reduced the interference between the games' substantially different reward functions and thus, evened out the importance of retaining each of the games.
 In the $reh\text{-}extend\text{-}policy$ and $RePR\text{-}extend\text{-}policy$ conditions only the policy was retained in the LTM system.
-This was achieved by applying the softmax function to the Q-values being taught to the LTM system and using cross-entropy to teach new games and retain previously learnt games.
+This was achieved by using cross-entropy to learn and retain each game's policy, as described above.